-We’re the UK charity for backstage and front of house workers, with over 125 years’ experience helping people like you.
-You’re the unsung heroes who keep the wheels turning, and whether you’re ushering, flying, ticketing or wiring, we’ve got your back.
+We’re the UK charity for backstage and front of house workers, with over 125 years’ experience helping people.

-Our industry comes with highs and lows.
-Theatre isn’t exactly famous for job security – so we’re here to catch you if you fall.
-Whether you’re fired up about retraining, or need a shoulder to lean on, we can provide practical help at any stage of your career – from welfare and debt advice to financial support or counselling.
+Whether you need a shoulder to lean on or are interested in further training, we can provide practical help at any stage of your career – from welfare and debt advice to financial support or counselling.

-The Theatrical Guild helps people across the UK with grants to expand their skillsets, recover from ill health, or just make ends meet.
+The Theatrical Guild helps people across the UK to recover from ill health, overcome sudden set-backs, expand their skillsets or speak with a counsellor.
 And every application is handled in total confidence.

 We’re on a mission to break down the stigma of asking for support.

 Our aim is always to help solve the immediate problem without delay and, where we can, get people back to work as soon as possible.
 We empower people to take control of their lives, find solutions to their problems, and be self-sufficient.
 It’s not always easy to ask for help.
 But we all know how difficult our industry can be – so don’t be shy.

 Let’s get you back on your feet and doing what you love.